ptorru/octoml-cli-tutorials/tutorials/README.md

-# Demos
+# Tutorials

-The demos in this directory will walk you through:
+The tutorials in this directory will walk you through how to:

-- ML model container generation using the `octoml` CLI
+- Create an ML model container using the `octoml` CLI
-- Container deployment and inference locally via docker
+- Deploy the container locally via Docker then inference
 - Container deployment and inference via Amazon Elastic Kubernetes Service (EKS)

 Three example model setups are provided for you to play with: